-Maryhill is now home to nine re-built sets and restored mannequins dressed in casual and formal wear of the day.
+Maryhill is home to nine re-built sets and restored mannequins dressed in period casual and formal wear.
 Each year, three of the nine sets are on display.

 Image above: A long-sleeved evening gown by Italian designer Elsa Schiaparelli, part of the set Le Théâtre by Christian Bérard